batfish/batfish/questions/Parameters.md

 ## MLAG ID Specifier

-A specification for a set of MLAG Ids.
+A specification for a set of MLAG domain identifiers.

 * `domain1` indicates a single domain with that name.